Genyus/swarm-wasp-starter/README.md

 Notes:
 - ShadCN Chart is not included, but it can be added easily
-- Sonner (toasts) are not included. `react-hot-toast` is used instead.
+- Sonner is included for toast notifications

 To create an app using this template run `npx wasp-sensible` and follow the prompts.